SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_security_config.md

    > [!NOTE]
    >
+   > - If you set *Everyone* to *No access*, you must assign at least one user or group as an editor to keep the app functional.
+If you do not add your own user account as an editor, you will lose the ability to make further changes to the application.
    > - If a user has been given an access level both as an individual and as part of a group, the level with the most privileges is the one that counts.
-   > - If you set *Everyone* to *No access* and do not manually add your user account as an editor, you will lose the ability to make further changes to the application.
-   > The built-in Administrator account always has full access to all apps.
+   > - The built-in Administrator account always has full access to all apps.

 1. Click *Apply* in the lower right corner.